pushpad/pushpad-php/README.md

-# Pushpad - Web Push Notifications Service
+# Pushpad - Web Push Notifications

 [Pushpad](https://pushpad.xyz) is a service for sending push notifications from your web app.
 It supports the **Push API** (Chrome, Firefox, Opera) and **APNs** (Safari).